David Newman (singer): Biography

-In the fall of 2007, Newman was approached by Nettwerk Records CEO and founder, Terry McBride, who had worked with Sarah Mclachlan, Avril Lavigne and Barenaked Ladies.
+In the fall of 2007, Newman was approached by Nettwerk Records CEO and founder, Terry McBride, who had worked with Sarah Mclachlan, Avril Lavigne, and Barenaked Ladies.
 A yoga enthusiast, McBride signed Newman to a record deal with a desire to bring kirtan music to a widening audience.
-McBride also brought on board other chant artists including Krishna Das, Wah, Jai Uttal, Bhagavan Das, Donna De Lory, Wade Morissette, Reema Datta and Sean Johnson.
+McBride also brought on board other chant artists including Krishna Das, Wah, Jai Uttal, Bhagavan Das, Donna De Lory, Wade Morissette, Reema Datta, and Sean Johnson.
 With the purpose of releasing inspiring chant music, McBride revived a subsidiary label of Nettwerk called Nutone Music.

 Newman's fifth album, Love Peace Chant, was released on Nutone in September 2009, and his sixth, To Be Home, was released on Nutone in April 2010.
 To Be Home was produced by Newman and three-time Grammy Award-winning producer Trina Shoemaker.

 In 2011 David founded the Stay Strong Project, which released a recording and video featuring prominent chant and yoga luminaries in partnership with Global Green USA in support of the Gulf Coast recovery and other environmental and humanitarian concerns.

 On March 20, 2012, David released his seventh CD entitled Stars produced by David and Bill Moriarty on White Swan Records.

-In November 2012, David launched the second Stay Strong Project release entitled You Can Count on Me/Shyam Bolo including a video and single featuring David, Donna De Lory, C.C.
-White & others.
+In November 2012 David launched the second Stay Strong Project release entitled You Can Count on Me/Shyam Bolo including a video and single featuring David, Donna De Lory, C.C.
+White, and others.
 All proceeds go to Global Green USA's Green School's Initiative.

 In January 2013 White Swan Records released ReBliss, a remix of David's Stars CD in collaboration with composer, producer, Krishna Venkatesh.

 On January 14, 2014, David released his ninth CD entitled Travel Well on Inner Fire Music/White Swan Records.
 It reached #16 on the iTunes Singer-Songwriter charts.

-In April 2014, David's book "The Timebound Traveler" was released on Non-Duality Press.
+In April 2014 David's book, "The Timebound Traveler," was released on Non-Duality Press.
 It reached #1 on Amazon's New Age/Mysticism best seller list.

 On April 21, 2015, David released his tenth album entitled Love is Awake on Inner Fire Music.
 The project was a collaboration between David and two members of Paul Simon's band: Bassist Bakithi Kumalo and percussionist Jamey Haddad.
 Love is Awake reached #1 on the iTunes World Music Charts.